 Final Land Use Domain (Spatial Ref) Mining Domain (Spatial Ref) Rehabilitation Objective Performance Indicator Completion Criteria Validation Method The risk of bushfire and its impacts have been addressed for rehabilitation.
 Implementation of bushfire controls.
 Appropriate bushfire hazard controls, where required, have been implemented on the advice from suitable persons or the NSW Rural Fire Service.
 Site records and photographs.
 The final land use facilitates socio-economic benefits for the community.
 Establishment of assets to facilitate tourism.
 Assets to facilitate tourism have been established in the final landform.
 As constructed final landform plan.
-Heritage Area (H) • • • • • • • • • • • • • • • • • • • • Heritage obligations.
+Heritage Area (H) Infrastructure Area (1) Underground Mining Area (6) Surface infrastructure remaining for the final land use does not pose a hazard to public safety and retains heritage values.
+Heritage obligations.
 Heritage obligations have been met and permits and approval documents have been issued where required.
 The safety of remaining heritage items has been assessed by a suitably qualified person and necessary mitigation measures adopted.
 Copies of relevant documentation.
-Assessment report: Site records and photographs of adoption of mitigation measures (as required) Water Management Areas (F) Water Management Area (3) agement Retained water Condition of water management infrastructure.
+Assessment report: Site records and photographs of adoption of mitigation measures (as required) Water Management Areas (F) Water Management Area (3) Management Retained water Condition of water management infrastructure.
 Infrastructure has been designed and/or assessed by a suitably qualified person and determined to be safe and suitable for the final land use.
-Engineering reports, plans, or statements.
-Formal landowner acceptance of remaining infrastructure.
+Engineering reports, plans, or statements. • • • • • • • • • • • • • • • • • • • • Formal landowner acceptance of remaining infrastructure.
 Formal acceptance has been received from the subsequent landowner that infrastructure is in a condition that is suitable for the intended final land use in accordance with formal agreement.
 Formal acceptance from landowner.
 Water management infrastructure remaining for the final land use has been approved by the Resources Regulator.
 Necessary approvals in place.
 Formal approval to retain infrastructure for the final land use has been issued by the Resources Regulator, where applicable.
 Copies of relevant documentation.

-Document ID: HGM-ENV-MPL-002 Version: 5 Date: 20 May 2024 Page 44 of 92
+Document ID: HGM-HSE-MPL-002 Version: 6 Date: 9 Dec 2024 Page 47 of 96 CONTROLLED DOCLIMENT - ALTERATIONS MUST NOT BE MADE BY LINALITHORISED PERSONNEL